-Each type of tree has its own unique mix of vital elements embedded in its cellulose bark making it unique.
-Squirrels rely on bark as a substantial portion of their diet, particularly during the winter season.
+Each type of tree has its unique mix of vital elements embedded in its cellulose bark, making it unique.
+Squirrels rely on bark as a substantial portion of their diet, particularly during winter.
 Up to 40% of their diet may consist of tree bark.

-Do squirrels eat tree bark?
+Do squirrels chew off branches?
 Sure, squirrels eat tree bark to help maintain a healthy diet.
 The nutritional benefits of eating bark include a higher concentration of minerals and vitamins compared to other foods, like grass.

-If a tree contains sap, squirrels get the added benefit of the sap’s nutrients.
+If a tree contains sap, squirrels benefit from the sap’s nutrients.
 Here are some of the nutrients that squirrels need in their diet.

-Vitamin C – reduce the risk of getting a respiratory infection (helpful during the winter months)
+- Vitamin C – reduces the risk of getting a respiratory infection (helpful during the winter months)

-Potassium – overall health and keep their nervous system functioning
+- Potassium – overall health and keeping the nervous system functioning

-Iron – help make red blood cells which carry oxygen
+- Iron – helps make red blood cells which carry oxygen

 To Prevent Disease